bencoveney/Items/Items/Docs.md

   - [x] Examples: "description": "blah blah", "sql datatype": "blah blah", "sql column": "blah blah".
   - [x] Might still need to mess up object model in order to add functionality instead of data.
 - [ ] Develop a smarter way of loading from the database rather than one long messy file.
+    - [x] Create schema object model
+    - [ ] Loader Column and constraint should be properties of the table rather than including table data
+    - [ ] Loader FK support todo properly
+    - [ ] Use schema object model to build items model.
+    - [ ] Should database reads be using enums/some other method of column ordinal identification?
+    - [ ] Automate exlusion of system tables such as refactorlog, sysdiagrams
 - [ ] Generate code.
 - [ ] Plan for different "stages" of model building.
 May want to generate the model from multiple different sources at different times.
   - [ ] Adding to the model can be expressed in xml/code/however and then "unioned".